StevenBlack/vocab/readme.md

 ### zinfandel
-A pink or white wine that people like and wine critics don't.
+A pink or white wine.
 Made from a small black grape, usually in California.

 ### zoanthropy